chi-0828/RNA-Abundance-Quantification-on-UPMEM/README.md

 ## More information
 DPU program is in src/dpu_app<br>
-DPU allocation and CPU-DPU(DPU-CPU) transfers is in src/ProcessReads.cpp<br>
+DPU allocation and CPU-DPU(DPU-CPU) transfers are in src/ProcessReads.cpp<br>

 ## Reference
 ### kallisto